taisei-project/taisei/doc/GAME.rst

 Auto collection is also triggered by other events such as bombs, and the items collected in this way will always count as collected at the top, so it is beneficial for your score.

 The base (full) value of a point item is referred to as Point Item Value, or PIV.
-It's displayed on the HUD next to the blue point icon.
+It’s displayed on the HUD next to the blue point icon.
 It can be increased by collecting small Value items that usually spawn when bullets are canceled, but the best way to increase it is through the Voltage system.
 PIV also affects some other values, such as spell card bonuses.